bus-stop/terminus/README.md

 ![demo](./resources/demo.gif)

-*[Nucleus Dark UI](https://atom.io/themes/nucleus-dark-ui) with [Atom Material Syntax](https://atom.io/themes/atom-material-syntax) and our Homebrew theme.*
+*[Nucleus Dark UI](https://atom.io/themes/nucleus-dark-ui) with [Atom Material Syntax](https://atom.io/themes/atom-material-syntax) and the included Homebrew theme.*

 # Developers

-This project needs developers to survive, please check out our code and help out.
+This project is looking for and needs developers to survive, please check out our code and help out.

 ## Install
 Ready to install?